 Remove all numbers in the headings and numbered lists on the document that are supposed to be imported.
 The Web Manuals import function does not need those numbers, so unless the heading numbers are removed, they will be included in the import and headings will be numbered twice.

-If Word is automatically generating heading numbers, right click on the heading style in the Styles box in Word and select modify and remove the numbering.
+If Word is automatically generating heading numbers, right click on the heading style in the Styles box in Word, select Modify and remove the numbering.

-The text format will not be imported into the Web Manuals system.
-The text format will be the pre-defined format that the customer sets for their site.
-This means that not much consideration has to be taken into account, when setting the text format on the text.
-However, if the font or text size differs too much from the pre-defined format at Web Manuals than the pages might need some re-balancing of the text.
+The text format will not be imported into Web Manuals.
+The text format will be the predefined format that the customer sets for their site.
+This means that not much consideration has to be taken into account when setting the text format in the Word document.

-Hyperlinks is something that needs to be edited manually afterwards.
-Remove footnotes, since they can be imported, but not as footnotes.
+Hyperlinks need to be edited manually afterwards.
+Remove footnotes, since they can be imported, but not as such.

 Indentation and numbering

-Please consider removing unnecessary indents, both in the text of in the headings before importing.
-The import function does support indentation, to a certain extent, but it’s not as reliable as it should be right now.
-So the most consistent way is to manually input indentation afterwards, if needed.
+Please consider removing unnecessary indents, both in the text and in the headings, before importing.
+The import function does support indentation, to a certain extent, but it is not as reliable as it should be right now.
+We therefore advise that you manually apply indent where needed after the import.

-Some customers use numbered/bulleted lists to create artificial indents inside the manual, these should also be removed due for the same reasons stated before.
+Some customers use numbered/bulleted lists to create artificial indents inside the manual, these should also be removed due to the same reasons stated above.

 There are a number of reasons why the import can’t handle certain types of images.
 When this happens, do as follows:

-- Screenshot the page and use a program like Paint to crop the image correctly and save it.
+- Screenshot the page and use a program like GIMP (or other image editors) to crop the image correctly and save it.

 - Go to the correct page in the document and upload the image, using the tool in the text section to add the picture.
 Here you find detailed instructions of how to upload an image.

 Dotted underlines are not suitable for web-based environments.
-There a solution for this in Web Manuals, but it is not as good as the decimal tabs in Word.
 Before importing, remove any dotted/decimal tabs.

 One solution is to create a revised form of that type of table and use it as a template.
 It may be slightly tricky to adjust these tables as it does require some time and effort to create a good template to use for revising multiple complex tables of the same kind.
 Extensive experience with Word and Web Manuals will help the importer to understand and get a better result eventually.
-Down below an example with be described, regarding common Minimum Equipment Lists (MEL):
+Below you will find an example describing common Minimum Equipment Lists (MEL):

 - Leave the table unchanged in the Word document and just import them as they are.
 The purpose of this is just to get the correct number of pages when importing the document.